Looking to create a Chiang Mai itinerary?

 Chiang Mai Itinerary: Day Trips from Chiang Mai

 Less famous but even more stunning is the Blue Temple.
-It’s just as ornate as the White Temple and everything is a bright blue.
-Inside and outside, and all structures on the grounds are beautiful and intricately designed.
+It’s just as ornate as the White Temple, and everything is a bright blue.
+Inside and outside, all structures on the grounds are beautiful and intricately designed.
 It’s less crowded, free, and worth visiting.

 You May Also Like Top Temples to Visit in Chiang Rai

 Last is the Black House, which is an interesting place.
 The White Temple represents the spiritual path to heaven, and the Black House Museum represents hell.